PRIMA-KI

 Contact and collaboration

-Are you interested in the project and would you like to cooperate or participate as a school or researcher?
-We look forward to hearing from you!
+If you're interested in the project and would like to collaborate or participate as a school or researcher, I'd be delighted to hear from you!

 christian.urff@ph-weingarten.de